krzysztofzuraw/kzuraw.com/src/content/writing/2017-06-04-python-deb.md

 slug: 2017/building-python-packages-for-debian
 ---

-**There are many ways how to build & distribute python packages: pypi, devpi.
+**There are many ways how to build & distribute python packages: `pypi`, `devpi`.
 But if you happen to use debian based OSes you can build python packages as debian native ones.
 This blog post is all about it - let's go!**